sgreer77/gemtools/README.rst

 	cd gemtools
 	pip install .

-**If you do not already have the dependencies, a yaml file is provided in the package to generate a conda virtual env with all of the dependencies:**  <br />
+**If you do not already have the dependencies, a yaml file is provided in the package to generate a conda virtual env with all of the dependencies:**
                                 For this, you must have conda installed.
-To check if you have conda installed, run:  <br />
+To check if you have conda installed, run:

 ::
 conda